cryptoscuttlebutt/FaucetHub-Faucet/README.md

 # Mininum Requirements

+Now working on PHP >= 7.0
+Tested on
 - PHP >= 5.4 (tested on 5.6), please do not use PHP 7.0 or higher

 - MySQL